plenigo/plenigo.github.io/pages/custom_integration/products.md

 #### PHP

-To get information of the categories you can use the `\plenigo\services\ProductService::getCategoryList` method, which requires the page size and page number and returns an associative array as shown below.
+To get information of the categories you can use the `\plenigo\services\ProductService::getCategoryList` method.

 |Parameter|Required|Value type|Description|
 |:--------|:-------|:---------|:----------|